-The sash itself (the glazed area) is made up of a number of smaller panes of glass held together with glazing bars.
+The sash (the glazed area) comprises several smaller panes of glass held together with glazing bars.
 The number of panes of glass your windows have depends on the era in which your home was made.
-Some early examples are even double glazed.
-While these sash windows operate in the same way, the style changes throughout the years because of developments in glass making and other technologies.
+Some early examples are even double-glazed.
+While these sash windows operate in the same way, the style has changed throughout the years because of developments in glassmaking and other technologies.

 There are other sash windows, of course.
 Aluminium and uPVC sash windows are available for modern properties, but as Chameleon specialises in window restoration, these styles are not something we use as we build all of our sash windows the traditional way with the best timber products the 21st century has to offer.

-The name for this type of window simply comes from the term that wood joiners used for the window itself.
-A sash window is made up of a frame and a ‘sash’ (the window bit).
-As sash windows were originally invented and used in France, it is likely that the term ‘sash’ comes from the French joiners that brought the windows over to England, but we cannot confirm this.
+This type of window simply comes from the term that wood joiners used for the window itself.
+A sash window comprises a frame and a ‘sash’ (the window bit).
+As sash windows were originally invented and used in France, the term ‘sash’ likely comes from the French joiners that brought the windows over to England, but we cannot confirm this.